 - You can apply to schools outside your borough on the CAF.
 Whilst no LEA is allowed to refuse an application to one of its schools, it may use distance as one of its admissions criteria.
 It is best to check this with schools outside your borough.

 - Not all grammar schools are equal and some may be more difficult to get into than others.
 Again, we can advise you on this.
 We always recommend including at least one back-up comprehensive school on the application form just in case.

 - Some schools will also require you to complete a Supplementary Application Form.
-Contact either the school or LEA for this and check where to send it.
+Contact either the school or LEA for this and check where and when to send it.

 - If your child has a special educational need, you must complete an SEN Secondary School Transfer Form (obtainable from your SENCO).
 Your LEA will contact the schools directly on your behalf.
 If you comply with certain criteria, the LEA has the power to force a school to accept the applicant.

-- Closing dates for CAF forms are usually in the October of the year your child enters Year 6, while closing dates for Supplementary Forms are usually in the September of that year.
-Always check the precise closing dates for application forms as it does vary each year.
+- Closing dates for CAF forms are usually in the September or October of the year your child enters Year 6, while closing dates for Supplementary Forms are usually earlier.
+Always check the school websites for precise closing dates for application forms as it does vary each year.

 - Applications received after the closing date or any changes made to the application form after the closing date is classed as a ’late application’.
 Late applications are not considered until after all applications received on time have been dealt with.
 If there is a legitimate reason for your late application, you should contact your LEA.

 Independent (Private) Schools require a separate application to each school you wish your child to try for.
 Application forms can be obtained directly from the schools.